 • If your surgeon orders a bowel prep, it should be completed the day before surgery. [bowel prep information (pdf)]

 • Make sure a recovery area is set up for your return home.
 Have your supplies ready — funny movies, healing foods in the refrigerator, bottles of water, a stack of books.
 And because narcotic pain medications can cause constipation, have a stool softener on hand.
-Start taking the stool softener the evening after surgery.

 • We have made a checklist to help make sure you are well prepared for surgery and that you bring everything with you that you will need on the day of surgery: Preparing for surgery checklist (pdf)